TheAVCfiles/gemini-cli/docs/intuitionlabs/teaching_materials/student_worksheets.md

 # Ballet Bots Student Worksheets

 These printable resources pair with each session’s goals.
-Facilitators can duplicate and adapt them to local needs.
+Facilitators can duplicate and adapt them to local needs.[^ip-credit]

 ## Worksheet A – Goal Setting & Movement Vocabulary (Session 1)